t-kramer/climateBOX/Readme.md

 - calibration app & data for revC velocity sensor
 <br>

-**NOTE: We are still working on the content and will update the page on daily basis.
+**NOTE: We are still working on the content and will update the page on a daily basis.
 So, stay tuned!💡**

 <br>
 Also, make sure that you head to our discussions page.